Dakshxd1/multi-agent-research-system/README.md

 # output : A word doucument with hyperlinks.

-**using gemini api** for the concultion ,makeing of sub-topic,validating the claims.
-**serper ai** for do web search the topic and subtopic find the valid links.
+**using gemini api** for the concultion ,makeing of sub-topic,validating the claims.(AIzaSyCs5fIyQsGb0BGYOuCCFEmHA_6HeQjoeBQ) **serper ai** for do web search the topic and subtopic find the valid links.(9f74a262b571fb746b74aff9103d4296e33b3e51)